CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 +-≡ℕ n1 n2 m1 m2 p q = {!!}
 ```

-Finally, show that addition is unital (that is, has an identity
+Next, we can show that addition is unital (that is, has an identity
-element), and is associative.
+element), and associative.
 These are all very easy by recursion.
 Remember that you don't *have* to case split on an argument just
 because you can, `≡ℕ-assoc`{.Agda} is much simpler if you don't!